seek-oss/logger/.changeset/every-loops-help.md

 This is a **breaking change** to the types, improving type safety by enforcing stricter parameter typing on all logger methods.

-Existing code that passes metadata as part of an object after the message will need to be updated.
+Existing code that passes metadata after the message string will need to be updated.
+This pattern was previously silently ignoring the metadata, but now triggers a type error to prevent data loss.

 **Before (no longer works):**